On the Uniqueness of Kantorovich Potentials: Uniqueness

-\begin{remark}{local semiconcavity}{semiconcave} In \cref{ex:continuityconcave}, we pointed out that Kantorovich potentials can inherit semiconcavity from the cost function.
+\begin{remark}{Local semiconcavity}{semiconcave} In \cref{ex:continuityconcave}, we pointed out that Kantorovich potentials can inherit semiconcavity from the cost function.
 In fact, it is possible to formulate \cref{cor:uniqueconnectedlipschitz} for costs where $c(\cdot, y)$ is locally semiconcave (instead of locally Lipschitz) uniformly in $y\in\Y$, in the sense of equation~\eqref{eq:semiconcave}.
 This alternative formulation, whose proof is documented in \cref{app:proofs}, can be put to use in settings where \cref{cor:uniqueconnectedlipschitz} might not apply directly.
 For example, let $X$ and $Y$ be two (possibly distinct) affine subspaces of $\RR^d$ equipped with an atlas of linear charts.
 Then the squared Euclidean cost function $c(x, y) = \|x - y\|^2$ is differentiable and locally semiconcave (but \emph{not} necessarily locally Lipschitz) in $x$ uniformly in $y$.
 Consequently, the Kantorovich potentials in this setting are unique under the mild conditions on $\mu$ imposed by \cref{cor:uniqueconnectedlipschitz}.
 If $\supp\,\mu$ and $\supp\,\nu$ are separated sets, the same holds for Euclidean cost functions $c(x,y)=\|x-y\|^p$ with $0 < p \le 2$. \end{remark}

 One question largely unaddressed by the previous results is how \cref{thm:uniqueconnected} fares in the general setting that $c(\cdot, y)$ is actually no more than locally Lipschitz \emph{locally} uniformly in $y\in Y$, which is typically the case for rapidly growing cost functions.
-In the next section, we show that such cost functions often confine the set $\Sigma$ to the boundary of $\supp\,\mu$, which makes the application of \cref{thm:uniqueconnected} particularly simple: condition~1 collapses into $\mu(\partial\,\supp\,\mu) = 0$ and condition~2 only relies on the topology of $\supp\,\mu$.
-Furthermore, condition~3 is always satisfied when $c$ is differentiable in the first component, since then $\Gamma = \supp\,\pi$ and $M \subset \supp\,\mu \setminus \Sigma \subset \pr_\X(\Gamma)$ via \cref{lem:regularitycompact}.
+In the next section, we show that such cost functions often confine the set $\Sigma_\pi$ to the boundary of $\supp\,\mu$, which makes the application of \cref{thm:uniqueconnected} particularly simple: condition~1 collapses into $\mu(\partial\,\supp\,\mu) = 0$ and condition~2 only relies on the topology of $\supp\,\mu$.
+Furthermore, condition~3 is always satisfied when $c$ is differentiable in the first component, since then $\Gamma_{\pi, c} = \supp\,\pi$ and $M \subset \supp\,\mu \setminus \Sigma_\pi \subset \pr_\X(\Gamma_{\pi, c})$ via \cref{lem:regularitycompact}.
+This leads to the following statement.